carmel-nzhinusoft/implement-ResNeXt-with-keras/README.md

 <img src="images/resnext-archi.png"/>

 <ul>
     <li> Identity Block : Building blocks contained is the same stage.
-They have same input and output </li>
+They have same input and output dimensions </li>
     <li> Downsampling Block : Transition between two building blocks whose the output dimension of the first block is different from that of the input of the other block.</li>
 </ul>